Mioooon/PyDriveRecorder/README.md

    - File path validation included

 3. Limitations
-   - GPIO only supported on Raspberry Pi
+   - GPIO trigger only supported on Raspberry Pi with `gpiozero` installed.
    - No audio recording
    - Some USB cameras may have switching delays
    - Long continuous recording not recommended